 I thanked Stef, reiterated that I was not in the market for a new horse and promised to do my best to help him find a new home.
 And I did.
 I really did.
 But whether it was the time of year, the economy or any number of other factors, there were a few tentative bites, but nothing quite seemed to work out.
 His stable mate Shades Of Indigo was quickly snapped up by Linda Mohr where he is being produced as a new lead horse for our big racing meetings (keep an eye out for him and Thomas Mbalula next season), but every few weeks I’d ring up to check whether my glamorous black friend was still available and every time Stef would confirm that yes, he was still looking for a home.

 There was nothing for it.
 With co-conspirator Teresa Esplin in tow, we went down to have a sit on him and try him out properly and confirm that yes, he was even more fabulous under saddle.
 But there was more.
-Any idiot could guess that sitting on a July winner is a thrill, but this particular one inspires such a sense of joy and courage (that one took me by surprise) that you feel you can conquer the world.
+Any idiot could guess that sitting on a July winner is a thrill, but this particular one inspires such a sense of joy and courage (that one took me by surprise) that you feel you can conquer the world from his back.
 Which was really not how I’d planned things to turn out…..

 The first problem was that I already had two horses and struggled to find the time and money for them – there was definitely no room in my day – or my wallet – for another.
 The other problem was that my husband had threatened that my next horse came with a free divorce – rather prescient, as things turned out – but the gnawing at the back of my mind was developing a bite.